 Star Wars: The Force Awakens

-As of 5/4/16, Star Wars: The Force Awakens has already shattered records:
+Star Wars: The Force Awakens shattered several records:

 - Force Awakens worldwide gross: $2.066 billion so far.